cloudikeme/mastering-microservices-with-kubernetes-terraform-azure/README.md

 # Mastering Microservices From Development to Deployment with Kubernetes, Terraform, and Azure

+👋 Hey there!
+It's me, Victor "cloudikeme" Ikeme, back at it again with another hands-on tutorial project series! 😉

 Welcome to **Mastering Microservices**, a hands-on tutorial series that guides you through the entire process of building, deploying, and managing a microservices-based application.

 **🚀 Follow along with the tutorials on my blog:** [https://cloudikeme.com/mastering-microservices-from-development-to-deployment](https://cloudikeme.com/mastering-microservices-from-development-to-deployment)